FAQ’s

 We will be:

-- Donating 5p of every litre of milk sold to a local charity.
+• Donating 5p of every litre of milk sold through our vending machine to a local charity.
 The charity is nominated by our customers and is changed every quarter.
-To see which charities we have already supported and out current charity, please see our news.
+To see which charities we have already supported and our current charity, please see our News and Facebook pages.

 Environment